Azure/azure-sdk/docs/policies/repobranching.md

 Format of the tag should be `<package-name>_<package-version>`

-**_Note:_** Our release tags should be considered immutable and we should avoid updating or deleting them after we have pushed them.
-If you need to update or delete one for some exceptional case please reach out the engineering system team to discuss options.
+**_Note:_** Our release tags should be considered immutable.
+Avoid updating or deleting them after they are pushed.
+If you need to update or delete one for some exceptional case, please contact the engineering system team to discuss options.

 ## Release branches